tcorral/Design-Patterns-in-Javascript/README.md

-# Design Patterns in Javascript in ES6
+# Design Patterns in Javascript ES6
 This will be a repository of how to use the Design Patterns from *Gang of Four* in your applications with Javascript.

 ## Update: